Silver Cord Award

 The DC-G Silver Cord Committee makes final determination regarding service hours acceptance.

-Non-Acceptable Service Activities include but are not limited to: sports teams managing/training, event timing or administration, most DC-G music program events, concession stand or fundraising events, service to satisfy a class or required by any agency, program or organization, for a relative, for pay or compensation of any kind, others at the discretion of the Silver Cord Committee
+Non-Acceptable Service Activities include but are not limited to: sports teams managing/training, event timing or administration, most DC-G music program events, or fundraising events, service to satisfy a class or required by any agency, program or organization, for a relative, for pay or compensation of any kind, others at the discretion of the Silver Cord Committee

 Final Presentation: During the month of May of the student’s graduating year, seniors will deliver a 3-5 minute video presentation (individually or in pairs) to the 8th grade advisories.
 The goal of the final presentation is to deliver a positive message about the benefits of service to others in and around our community.